News and Notes: Fall 2020

-Sampson was a long-time leader at the University and Carlson School, serving as a University of Minnesota Foundation Trustee and on the Carlson School Board of Overseers.
+Sampson was a long-time leader at the University and Carlson School, serving as a University of Minnesota Foundation Trustee and on the Carlson School Board of Advisors.
 Curt and his wife, Marian, were incredibly generous philanthropists to the University, supporting student scholarships and critical University initiatives.
 Curt and his family also hosted the Carlson Day at the Races at their Canterbury Park racetrack, welcoming thousands of Carlson School alumni over many years at what was then the School’s largest annual alumni event.

 In recognition of his contributions to the University, Curt was honored with the Outstanding Achievement Award in 1996.
 We remain grateful for all the gifts Curt shared with the School and our community throughout his distinguished life and express our continued condolences to his family.

 Gifts to the Carlson School are investments in the future—they allow our inquisitive and driven students to discover and chase their passions, regardless of their financial means.
 Investors Circle benefactors make it possible for the Carlson School to deliver a transformative education, one that empowers our students to find their career paths, hone the skills they’ll need to flourish, and develop as leaders who will shape our world.
 In appreciation of the support of our alumni, faculty, staff, and friends, the Carlson School has reimagined how we recognize our Investors Circle donors with a variety of privileges at distinct giving levels: